-Please join our email list for petition & legislation updates!
-Check back for details!
+Please join our email list for petition updates and needs!

 PETITION INITIATIVES FOR MASSACHUSETTS BALLOT

 What is a petition?
-Massachusetts voters can place questions on the ballot for voters to decide on legislation, if at least 74,574 MA registered voters correctly sign and file a petition for a law (in September).
+Massachusetts voters can place questions on the ballot for voters to decide on legislation, if at least 74,574 MA registered voters correctly sign and file a petition for a law (from September through mid-November).

 The data that can be harvested is incredible, and the implications for societal influence shocking.
 Tech companies are investing in tech to read minds – you can see a video at the World Economic Forum of this tech, which is in use already.
 Uses include to identify amorous feelings of employees (at 2:03).
 At 19:07, the presenter suggests people can quit their jobs if they don’t like this.
 At 21:37, the presenter states undesirable thoughts can be disrupted or prevented with brain wave technology.